tnyeanderson/gator/README.md

 configuration.
 With `gator`, you can template the configuration you want to calculate at runtime.

-Say you want to end up with this config at runtime, which adds a route for the service subnet `10.96.0.0/16` through the gateway defined in the first IP listed in the PrevResult from flannel:
+You want to end up with this config at runtime, which adds a route for the service subnet `10.96.0.0/16` through the gateway defined in the first IP listed in the PrevResult from flannel: